OpenTelemetry Observability¶

 javaagent

-The Mapping Diagnostic Context (MDC) is
+Mapping Diagnostic Context (MDC) is

-a tool used to distinguish interleaved log outputs from different sources. — log4j MDC documentation
+a tool used to distinguish interleaved log outputs from different sources.— log4j MDC Documentation

 trace_id

-- the current trace ID (same asSpan.current().getSpanContext().getTraceId()
+- the current trace id (the same asSpan.current().getSpanContext().getTraceId()

 );span_id

-- the current span ID (same asSpan.current().getSpanContext().getSpanId()
+- the current span id (the same asSpan.current().getSpanContext().getSpanId()

 );trace_flags